 - Dressing for dinner is not required, but most of my guests wear something smarter in the evening, especially on the night(s) we go out for dinner

 - Your favourite tea/tisane (teabags, not loose tea)

 - Non-perishable snacks: nuts, dried fruit etc.

 - I cater for vegetarians and people with gluten allergies (as long as it was requested at least a week in advance of arrival) but groups are usually mixed, vegetarians and non-vegetarians, so if you have any other food intolerances/allergies, please bring suitable replacements

 - Journal or notepad and pen

 - Earphones and earplugs

-- Toiletries and regular medications, as well as anything you think you may need ex. anti-histamines, pain killers, anti-acids etc.
+- Toiletries and regular medications, as well as anything you think you may need ex. anti-histamines(especially if you are allergic to cats/dogs/horses,) painkillers, anti-acids etc.